BlazingDB/bsql-demos/README.md

-# bsql-notebooks
+# bsql-demos
-Example notebooks using BlazingSQL with the RAPIDS AI ecoystem.
+Demo Python notebooks using BlazingSQL with the RAPIDS AI ecoystem.